Can You Use an Air Purifier With Windows Open? Read This First!

 An air purifier sucks in the contaminated air in the room, purifies it over HEPA filters or other types of filters.

-It removes contaminants such as dust, pollen, dust mites, smoke, mold spores and in some cases, it even removes viruses.
+It removes allergens such as dust mites, pollen, dust, smoke, mold spores and in some cases, it even removes viruses.

 A fan inside the air purifier then whips the purified air back inside the room.